 Most gamers will tell you that you need a dedicated gaming PC to get the best experience but take it from me, you don’t!
 I recently went through the process of buying a laptop for playing games and spent hours if not days researching which one was the best gaming laptop and more specifically which one was best for my budget and needs out with playing games.

 Trying to decide which make and model to buy can be difficult.
-It’s why I decided to put together a comprehensive list so anyone looing for the best gaming laptop for 2017 doesn’t have to waste time reading reviews.
+It’s why I decided to put together a comprehensive list so anyone looing for the best gaming laptops for 2017 doesn’t have to waste time reading reviews.
 Laptops don’t just need sheer processing power but they require a good battery, good screen and of course a cooling system that will keep it from overheating.
 That being said, any computer used for playing games will need a decent processor, a large amount of fast RAM, a quality graphics card and it must all fit into a portable and awesome looking shell which doesn’t weigh the earth.

 The weight of a notebook can vary.
 I myself have a decent sized 17.3 Inch notebook for when I travel and it’s barely portable, I actually needed to buy a $200 ASUS ROG backpack because anything cheaper would just snap.
 At one point getting off a train a cheap backpack snapped on me!
 Thankfully everything was OK other than a few minor scratches.
 That was the day I learnt to invest in a good backpack.